Hobart Freeman: Teaching and preaching

 Eventually both the upper and lower levels of the Glory Barn were filled to overflowing.
 The floorboards bent and shook dangerously as the congregation danced "charismatic jigs" to the praise songs.
 They would travel long distances and stand in long lines early each Sunday morning to ensure a good seat.
 The many young assistant pastors had reserved seats up front.
 These young pastors travelled and spoke at meetings over a wide area.
 There was a worldwide following through his tapes and books.
 There were some 15,000 in daughter congregations elsewhere in Indiana, Illinois, Kentucky, Ohio, Michigan, Missouri, Tennessee and Florida, as well as in England, Australia, Canada, Switzerland and Germany.

 Freeman also began teaching college-level classes on Saturday mornings covering Old and New Testament theology, Christian ethics, church history and even Hebrew.

 In 1978 after conflict with the owner, Freeman took the congregation to a large circus tent just north of Warsaw and then on to another near Goshen throughout that summer and autumn.
 There was little protection from the wind and rain or the heat and cold.
 The nursery was a row of vans for the mothers and babies.
 Portable toilets were the only facilities.
 By winter a meeting hall had been built near North Webster in a cornfield belonging to one of the congregation.
 There were large bathrooms, a nursery for the mothers and babies, and a meeting room large enough to hold 2,000 people which was often overflowing.
-It wasn't fancy for the floors were cement, and the walls were bare.At the end of the summer of 1980 there was an epidemic of whooping cough that seemed to go through all the families of the congregation.
+It wasn't fancy for the floors were cement, and the walls were bare.
+At the end of the summer of 1980 there was an epidemic of whooping cough that seemed to go through all the families of the congregation.

-Like many charismatic congregations, the work of the Holy Spirit was emphasized – with claims of prophesy, miraculous healings, testimonies, speaking in tongues and believers being slain in the Spirit.
+Like many charismatic congregations, the work of the Holy Spirit was emphasized – with claims of prophecy, miraculous healings, testimonies, speaking in tongues and believers being slain in the Spirit.
 Freeman's teaching emphasized the deeper life in the Spirit, overcoming all things, separation from the world and its ways, trusting only in God for all things, the crucified life, and the true meaning of discipleship, as seen in the topics covered by his teaching tapes and literature.

-The authority of Freeman's teaching was regularly reinforced by his "prophecies", published with meeting notices.
+The authority of Freeman's teaching was regularly reinforced by his "prophecies", published with meeting notices, such as this from January 15, 1984.